Mesenchymal hamartoma of the chest wall

-Macroscopically the tumours are generally well delineated, lobulated and tan to reddish in colour 3.
+Macroscopically the tumors are generally well delineated, lobulated, and tan to reddish in color 3.

 Microscopically, they tend to show showed alternating areas of cartilaginous islands and primitive appearing mesenchymal proliferation.
-There may be also areas of The areas of bone formation and blood-filled cystic spaces (secondary aneurysmal bone cyst formation).
+There may be also areas of bone formation and blood-filled cystic spaces (secondary aneurysmal bone cyst formation).

 Many lesions arise from the ribs.
 Some can have multifocal disease.

-Radiologically they were well-circumscribed masses with solid and cystic components with multiple fluid-fluid levels in association with single or multiple rib destruction or change.
+Radiologically they are well-circumscribed masses with solid and cystic components.
+They may have multiple fluid-fluid levels, in association with single or multiple rib destruction or change.

 Plain radiographs may show a well-defined, partly calcified mass involving one or more ribs.

 MRI usually shows heterogeneous signal intensities of the mass on both T1- and T2-weighted images.
-Haemorrhagic cavities (secondary aneurysmal bone cyst regions) are readily detectable in MRI 2.
+Hemorrhagic cavities (secondary aneurysmal bone cyst regions) are readily detectable in MRI 2.